MiguelCastillo/azureContainer/README.md

 var azureContainer = new AzureContainer(container, accountName, accountKey);
 ```

 Then we initialize the container...
+This will create a container for you if one does not exist.
 ``` javascript
 azureContainer.initialize().then(function() {
 ```